Sameenashaik7/Week-2/README.md

 # Week-2
 The Image Classification Model make predictions effectively.
 Gives accurate results.
-Identifies objects in an effective manner.This ensures robustness and reliability.
+Identifies objects in an effective manner.
+This ensures robustness and reliability.